fariduddinghani/pagarmangkok/content/about.md

 **Pagarmangkok** is a little space created by Fariduddin Ghani to archive and sell her book cover design works independently.

-Farid is an bachelor of Visual Communication Design (Faculty of Visual Art) from Indonesian Institute of the Arts, Yogyakarta
+Farid is an bachelor of Visual Communication Design (Faculty of Visual Art) from Indonesian Institute of the Arts, Yogyakarta.
 He has a hobby of playing badminton, biking, main chess, mountain hiking, and reading book.

 Now, he's domiciled in Yogyakarta - Indonesia and focus doing some works related to illustration and upcycle project.